iarna/collect-callbacks/README.md

 Description
 -----------

-Reduce a group of unrelated events into a single event.
-Either when the first event is emitted, or after all events have been emitted at least once.
+Reduce a group of unrelated callbacks into a single callback.
+Either when the first event is emitted, or after all callbacks have been emitted at least once.

 Functions
 ---------

-`var collect = require('collect-events');`
+`var collect = require('collect-callbacks');`

 * collect.all( setup[, alldone] )[ -> promisable]